nvietanh/wise/matlab/experiment/1 Synthetic/README.md

 This folder contains the source code for the for synthetic experiment.

 Notice that it may take a long time to run the synthetic data due to the fine-scale search grid.
-The result data can be downloaded from the author's main [website](https://www.vietanhnguyen.net).
+The result data can be found in the result folder along with the script to plot Figure 2, 3 and 4 in the paper.

 ## Run to get the sweet spot curve